-Removal of submandibular salivary gland as long as there is no malignancy.
+Removal of submandibular salivary gland if there is no malignancy.
 The marginal mandibular branch of the facial nerve is sometimes injured during this procedure.
 If it results in no difficulties eating or using a mask this is not disqualifying.

-Parotidectomy as long as there is no evidence of malignancy.
+Parotidectomy if there is no malignancy.
 Again, the facial nerve can be injured in this procedure with potentially significant functional deficits.
 If this has occurred, it will probably require a waiver and may be permanently disqualifying.

-Removal of a branchial cleft cyst as long as there is no debilitating nerve injury or other complication.
+Removal of a branchial cleft cyst if there is no debilitating nerve injury or other complication.